developerlabs/IaC-platform/README.md

   - `module-name.tf`             : File to create and manage module.
   - `module-name.dummy`          : Dummy values for the module.
   - `module-name-variables.tf`   : Variables required for the module.
+  - `module-name-output.tf`      : Outputs to be displayed after execution.

 - Add `module-name` to module array in `configure.sh`.